Bmithbs/my-hugo-academic/content/authors/admin/_index.md

 <!-- TODO:写自己的Biography -->
 <!-- # Biography -->
 <!-- <p style="text-align:justify">  -->
-**Senkang "Forest" Hu** is a dedicated scholar who is currently advancing his academic pursuits as a Ph.D. student at the <a href="https://www.cityu.edu.hk/">Department of Computer Science, City University of Hong Kong<a>, under the  supervision of <a href="https://www.cs.cityu.edu.hk/~yugufang/">Chair Professor of Internet of Things, Fellow of ACM & IEEE & AAAS, <b>Prof. Yuguang "Michael" Fang.</b></a> Previously, he received his Bachelor of Science degree from the School of Information and Electronics, <a href='https://bit.edu.cn/'>Beijing Institute of Technology </a> in 2022.
+**Senkang "Forest" Hu** is a dedicated scholar who is currently advancing his academic pursuits as a Ph.D. student at the <a href="https://www.cityu.edu.hk/">Department of Computer Science, City University of Hong Kong<a>, under the supervision of <a href="https://www.cs.cityu.edu.hk/~yugufang/">Chair Professor of Internet of Things, Fellow of ACM & IEEE & AAAS, <b>Prof. Yuguang "Michael" Fang.</b></a> Previously, he received his BEng degree from the School of Information and Electronics, <a href='https://bit.edu.cn/'>Beijing Institute of Technology </a> in 2022.

 ★ <u>If you have any questions or are interested in a collaboration with Senkang, please feel free to drop him an email.</u>